Dahlia-Dry/personal-website/content/here/here.md

 ### Welcome to my little corner of the internet :)
 !endblock
 !text+img
-I'm a recent MIT grad with double majors in physics and electrical engineering and a minor in Spanish.
+I'm a [recent MIT grad](https://impactclimate.mit.edu/2023/09/27/student-spotlight-mcsc-scholar-dahlia-dry/) with double majors in physics and electrical engineering and a minor in Spanish.
+Currently, I'm living in Copenhagen and working at a startup called [TEGnology](https://www.tegnology.dk).
 Things I love include my aggressively blue foldy bike, running in the rain, spending long nights at telescopes, and collecting cozy sweaters.
-I'm working to leverage my technical skillset in the fight to protect water as a human right and preserve earth's waterways as a global commons for generations to come.
+I'm passionate about working at the interface between software and hardware to build the data infrastructures that will be the backbone of a sustainable future.
 My plan is to go wherever that takes me, and make sure to have plenty of fun along the way.
 !img here/profile.JPG --nocaption --notitle
 __ENDBIO__
 __GALLERY__